PNG continues to face enormous challenges in providing access to quality health services and education opportunities for all Papua New Guineans.

 Up to $609.1 million, 2012-2018

-This program supports a range of PNG government and non-state actors to improve maternal and child health outcomes by delivering health and HIV services to the rural majority and high risk populations across PNG.
-In line with the PNG National Health Plan and National HIV Strategy, the program provides grant funding to partners working in health and HIV and supports PNG to improve the detection, diagnosis and treatment of tuberculosis (TB), particularly in the National Capital District and Western Province.
+In line with the PNG National Health Plan and National HIV Strategy, the program provides funding to partners working in health and HIV and supports PNG to improve the detection, diagnosis and treatment of tuberculosis (TB), particularly in the National Capital District and Western Province.
 The program also supports the PNG Government to work towards the goal of malaria elimination by 2030.

-The particular focus on TB control in Western Province is supported by the Torres Strait Cross Border Health Issues Committee (HIC), an ongoing sub-committee of the Joint Advisory Council (JAC).
-The JAC is a body of Australian and PNG officials, co-chaired by Australian and PNG Departments of Foreign Affairs and Trade, together with traditional inhabitant representatives to discuss issues related to the Torres Strait Treaty.
+The program focus on TB control in Western Province is supported by the Torres Strait Cross Border Health Issues Committee (HIC).
 The HIC is co-chaired by the Australian and PNG Departments of Health.
-The primary objective of the HIC is to identify health concerns that arise in the Torres Strait Treaty Zone and adjacent Treaty villages along the South Fly coast of PNG and work with member agencies to identify appropriate strategies and resources to address these concerns.
+The primary objective of the HIC is to identify health concerns that arise in the Torres Strait Treaty Zone and adjacent Treaty villages along the South Fly coast of PNG.

 PNG Education Program